One of the more popular ways to invest these day is through peer-to-peer lending.

 The individual P2P lending sites will have all of the qualification information you need to get started as an investor.
 Starting investing in P2P companies is as simple as depositing your opening balance and beginning to assess potential borrowers.

-As the borrower, you and the other lending parties involved in the loan receive principal and interest portions back into your P2P lending account.
+As the lender, you and the other lending parties involved in the loan receive principal and interest portions back into your P2P lending account.
 The profits are then available for you to re-invest or to transfer out of your P2P lending account.

 As with any type of investment, the potential for loss is a possibility if one or more of the borrowers you lend money to can’t or won’t pay back their loan.